jstnrme77/scalerrs-portal/progress.md

 - Removed approval buttons from Content Workflow page to make it a tracking-only tool for clients
 - Added document viewer modal that allows viewing documents without leaving the current page
 - Updated tab navigation with full borders on all sides for better visual clarity and user experience
+- Standardized table styling across the application with clean white backgrounds, purple borders (#9EA8FB), and light purple header backgrounds
+- Removed alternating row background colors from tables for a cleaner, more minimalist appearance